alejandrohdezma/alejandrohdezma/modules/site/src/docs/blog/updating-multiple-repositories-with-scala-steward-and-github-actions.md

 @:@

 And... that's it!
-With these two workflows we just created we have everything we need to avoid *Update Hell ™️*.
+With these two workflows, we just created we have everything we need to avoid *Update Hell ™️*.
 We can replicate this approach in all of our organization's Scala repositories and keep them up to date without too much effort.

 Here are some improvements you can implement in case you feel like playing